GrahamML/docker-for-KataGo/README.md

 $ docker build --tag=['image_name:tag'] .
 ```
 + This dockerfile install the downloaded packages on the [NVIDIA CUDA official docker image](https://hub.docker.com/r/nvidia/cuda/).
++ If you are not in the docker group, you will need to change the `docker` command to `sudo docker`.
 + The following is an example of a build command.
     ```
     $ docker build --tag=katago:latest .